Skip to main content

 Insurance Policies Offered by Progressive

 Progressive Insurance offers auto, home, umbrella, and commercial auto policies in the state of New York.
-They also offer comprehensive coverage for specialty lines like snowmobiles, ATVs, motorcycles, boats, and tow-behinds (think fifth wheels and other campers).
+They also offer coverage for specialty lines like snowmobiles, ATVs, motorcycles, boats, and tow-behinds (think fifth wheels and other campers).

 You can buy direct from Progressive without going through an independent agent or broker, but you won’t get a better rate when quoted.
 You’ll also lack the white-glove treatment that comes with most independent agencies.